parkerholladay/node-octopus-deploy/README.md

     --host=https://octopus.acme.com \
     --apiKey=API-123 \
     --projectSlugOrId=my-project \
-    --version=2.0.0-rc-4 \
+    --releaseVersion=2.0.0-rc-4 \
     --packageVersion=1.0.1 \
     --releaseNotes="Test release notes"
 ```

 `packageVersion` and `releaseNotes` are optional

-_Note: If `packageVersion` is omitted, `version` will be used for all package versions when creating the release._
+_Note: If `packageVersion` is omitted, `releaseVersion` will be used for all package versions when creating the release._

 The same package version will be used for all deployment steps.
 This requires that _ALL_ packages referenced by the deploy steps have the same version.